dragonman117/recipe-franz-androidMessages/README.md

-# Google Allo Franz Plugin
+# Android Messages Franz Plugin

 ## Requirements
 This recipe only works for Franz 5.X, get it now at http://meetfranz.com

 ## Installation

-1. Clone/download the folder `recipe-franz-googleallo`.
+1. Clone/download the folder `recipe-franz-androidMessages`.

 2. Open the Franz Recipe folder on your machine:
   * Mac: `~/Library/Application Support/Franz/recipes/`